MatteoGuadrini/nosqlapi/README.md

 `.find(parameters...)`

-Finding data on specific database with string selector or `Selector` object.
+Finding data on specific database with string selector or `Selector` object with position and keyword arguments.

 `.grant(parameters...)`

-Granting ACL on specific database.
+Granting ACL on specific database with position and keyword arguments.

 `.revoke(parameters...)`

-Revoking ACL on specific database.
+Revoking ACL on specific database with position and keyword arguments.

 ### Selector Objects